-Unless otherwise indicated, these rules shall be applicable to all priority axes including priority axis 5 Technical Assistance (PA5), taking into account the nature of activities under the priority axes.

-It shall apply to all beneficiaries of Programme funds, as well as to institutions acting as Programme bodies and partners under PA5.
+Unless otherwise indicated, these rules shall be applicable to all priority axes and all types of projects, taking into account the nature of activities under the priority axes.
+It shall apply to all beneficiaries of Programme funds.

 These rules cover the typology of partners, i.e. the type of legal entities, the geographic location of activities and partners, the time lap and the type of activities, which are considered eligible to be funded by the Programme.